TERMZL0ckd0wn/Floatanic/README.md

 **Floatanic Panel** is a fork of the open-source Skyport control panel built by the [Skyport Team](https://github.com/skyport-team) for managing game servers and apps using Node.js, Express, and Docker.

 It aims to be a simple and efficient solution for hosting and managing instances with a clean web interface and container-based deployment.

+This fork also aims for selfhosting.
+I've removed some features from the original panel such as the Skyport Microtransaction system because that is not needed on a selfhosted environment.

 ## Configuration